Tkd-Alex/tkd-alex/README.md

 <h1 align="center">Hi 👋, I'm Alessandro Maggio</h1>
-<h3 align="center">I'm a student at UNICT (Italy) appassionate of Web Development, Scripting and recently also in Cybersecurity.</h3>
+<h3 align="center">I'm a student at DMI (UNICT-It) appassionate of Web Dev, Scripting and recently also in CyberSecurity.</h3>

 ### My goals for 2020/21
-- Improve my CTF skills
+- Improve my CTF skills;
-- Deepen my knowledge about DevOps
+- Deepen my knowledge about DevOps;
-- Contribute to open source projects
+- Contribute more to open source projects;
-- Graduate
+- Graduate;

 ____